metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ##### _Injuries_

-Neither team has truly significant injuries, though the Broncos will be down a receiver in KJ Hemler.
+Neither team has truly significant injuries, though the Broncos will be down a receiver in KJ Hamler.

 ##### _Weather_